wp-plugins/member-database/readme.txt

 == Installation ==

-* Upload to a directory named "member-db" in your wp-content/plugins/ directory.
+* Upload to a directory named "member-database" in your wp-content/plugins/ directory.
 * Activate the plugin using the 'Plugins' menu in your site's admin dashboard.

 == Frequently Asked Questions ==